cloudmesh-community/sp20-516-229/chapter/ai-oracle-overview.md

 Oracle Adaptive Intelligent (AI) Apps [@www-oc-ai-fin-sp20-516-229] for ERP is a suite of AI and data-driven features that help procurement and finance teams improve financial performance, optimize cash flow, and increase agility across payables, receivables, procurement, and inventory. link needed

 This include inbuild support for supplier categorization and interllignet payment discounts.
+Below is product more information.

 <div class="smalltable">